cube-drone/rt0/players-guide/src/player/combat.md

 Every player has The Gutter, a collection of Default Abilities:

 ### Unarmed Strike (Melee)
-Place Minor Arcana cards of suit Wands or Swords on Strike.
+* Place Minor Arcana cards of suit Wands or Swords on Strike.
-Cards sitting on Strike remain there.
+* Cards sitting on Strike remain there.
-When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Strike and deal 5 Damage, or 2 Ranged Damage.
+* When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Strike and deal 5 Damage, or 2 Ranged Damage.

-If Strong, 7/3 damage.
+* If Strong, 7/3 damage.
-If Weak, 3/1 damage.
+* If Weak, 3/1 damage.

 ### Defend
-Place Minor Arcana cards of suit Cups or Pentacles on Defend.
+* Place Minor Arcana cards of suit Cups or Pentacles on Defend.
-Cards sitting on Defend remain there.
+* Cards sitting on Defend remain there.
-When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Defend and generate 5 Shields.
+* When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Defend and generate 5 Shields.

-Shields are temporary, and last until the beginning of your next turn.
+* Shields are temporary, and last until the beginning of your next turn.
 You can spend a Shield rather than losing a Hit Point.

-If Fast, 7 shields.
+* If Fast, 7 shields.
-If Slow, 3 shields.
+* If Slow, 3 shields.

 ### Concentrate
-Place Major Arcana on Concentrate.
+* Place Major Arcana on Concentrate.
-When there are two cards on Concentrate, discard them and draw a new card, immediately.
+* When there are two cards on Concentrate, discard them and draw a new card, immediately.

-(note: halving the cost of Concentrate is like being Strong and Fast at the same time)

-If Wise, when there are 1 cards on Concentrate.
+* If Wise, when there are 1 cards on Concentrate.
-If Foolish, when there are 3 cards on Concentrate.
+* If Foolish, when there are 3 cards on Concentrate.

 ### Discard Pile
 Once there are >= 20 cards in the Discard pile, the Discard pile is shuffled back into the deck.